nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 * Checked the receiving wallet addresses on Etherscan to see whether they were connected to MakerDAO/Maker Vault activity.
 * Found that one receiving address was labeled as a “Maker Vault Owner.”
 * Found that the second receiving address later sent 40,000 ETH to `DSProxy #213,508`.
+* Set up BigQuery in the available sandbox/trial environment to test broader Ethereum mainnet transaction analysis.
+* Used BigQuery’s public Ethereum mainnet transaction table to move beyond only one wallet or contract address.
+* Ran a query to pull the top 10 normal ETH-value transactions for each month from June 2025 through June 2026.
+* Exported the monthly top 10 transaction results locally as a CSV file for review.

 ### Findings